MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 model_onnx = convert_coreml(model_coreml, 7, name='FNSCandy')
 ~~~

-Note: the second parameter target_opset is referring to the version number of the operators in default namespace ai.onnx.
-See more details on these operators [here](https://github.com/onnx/onnx/blob/master/docs/Operators.md).
-To convert models running on Windows October 2018 update, use target_opset of 7.
-In Windows Insider builds greater than 17763, WinML accepts models with target_opset 7 and 8.
-In case you need operators in version 8, use target opset 8.

 An alternative method to view the model input and output formats in ONNX, is to use the following command: